-More recently, L. Dierks, and S. Seuken consider a more real assumption where the pool of on-demand instances is finite and the provider incurs a cost for every instance and showed that a hybrid market can indeed lead to a higher revenue than a single on-demand market \cite{Dierks16a}.
+More recently, L. Dierks, and S. Seuken considered a more realistic setting where the amount of instances is finite.
+Under such assumption, they have showed that a hybrid market can indeed lead to higher revenue than a single on-demand market \cite{Dierks16a}.

-\textbf{Posted Pricing.} In contrast to Amazon EC, Google manages to remove the complexity in cloud pricing and advocates to use an opposite pricing philosophy in order to be customer-friendly \cite{PricingComparison16}.
-It only provides per-minute billing at a fixed price \cite{google-pricing}.
-Recently, Li {\em et al.} also laid some theoretical foundation for posted pricing in cloud computing \cite{Zhang17a}.
-In particular, they designed a type of pricing functions based on the resource utilization ratios and, when using the pricing functions to determine the price of cloud resources for every arriving job, they proved the competitive ratio, i.e., the worst-case ratio of the social welfare achieved by this pricing function to the social welfare of an optimal solution.
-Here, the competitive ratio also depends on the worst value of some job's characteristics, i.e., the slackness.

-\textbf{QoS-Differentiated Pricing.} QoS-differentiated pricing is a special form of posted pricing.
-In fact, as a generic technique, QoS differentiation has been successfully applied to other fields such as modern IP networks for managing and classifying traffics, improving the network utilization, and providing QoS guarantee; the related pricing schemes have been studied very heavily \cite{Odlyzko99a,Xiao99a,Ma17a,Zou17a}.
-Here, services could be differentiated to provide low-latency to network traffics such as voice or streaming media while providing simple best-effort service to web traffic or file transfers.